jimburton/sudoku/README.md

 There are no perfect, pre-defined answers here, but try to show your thoughts and understanding in your answers.

-**X.** The solving method we have used in this lab assignment is very basic, and in some sense naive.
+**X.1** The solving method we have used in this lab assignment is very basic, and in some sense naive.
 One way to boost performance is to look closer at the function blank.
 Perhaps if we picked the blank in a smarter way, the solve function would go faster?
 One idea is to